denten-books/plain-text/1-chapter.md

 definition of "reading" and "becoming aware."
 Proper reading involves the appropriate internalization of the symbol, for both human and machine.

-[^ln1-cs]: Two separate departments offersing competing degrees in software engineering and computer science is a common occurance in North American universities.
+[^ln1-cs]: Two separate departments offering competing degrees in software engineering and computer science is a common occurrence in North American universities.

 [^ln1-caveat]: The institutional distinctions between software engineering and